 Following its saturation, the PNS magnetic field may interact with the newly formed disk of fallback matter and is strong enough to influence the fallback accretion mechanism.
-This interaction was not modelled because our study was focused on the phase of magnetic field amplification.
-It may nonetheless influence strongly the rotation of the newly-born magnetar.
+We did not model this interaction because our study was focused on the phase of magnetic field amplification.
+Nevertheless, this could strongly influence the rotation of the newly born magnetar.
 The evolution of the PNS-fallback disk system depends on three characteristic radii \citep{metzger2018,beniamini2020,lin2020,ronchi2022}: (i) the magnetospheric radius~$r_{\rm m}$, which is the radius at which the matter is blocked by the magnetic barrier, (ii) the corotation radius~$r_{\rm c}$ where the matter has the same rotation frequency as the PNS, and (iii) the light cylinder radius~$r_{\rm lc}$, which is the ratio of light speed to the PNS rotation frequency.
-The strong magnetic field repels the magnetosphere behind the corotation radius, i.e. $r_{\rm c}<r_{\rm m}$, which stops the accretion and so the PNS spin-up.
-If the fallback accretion rate of the disk is large enough, the inner part of the disc is still into the light cylinder (i.e. $r_{\rm lc}>r_{\rm m}$) and makes the large-scale magnetic field lines open.
-The PNS-fallback disk system enters the so-called propeller regime and the PNS angular momentum is transported toward the disk via the magnetic dipole torque.
-This mechanism is thought to extract the PNS angular momentum very efficiently, e.g. \citet{beniamini2020} even predicts magnetars spun down to rotation periods of $\sim\SI{e6}{s}$ after $\sim\SI{e3}{yr}$.
-For this reason, this scenario is often invoked to explain the ultra-long period magnetars like 1E 1613 \citep[e.g.][]{deluca2006,li2007,rea2016} or the recently observed GLEAM-X J162759.5-523504.3 \citep{ronchi2022}, which have respectively rotation periods of $\sim\SI{2.4e4}{s}$ and $\sim\SI{1.1e3}{s}$.
+The strong magnetic field repels the magnetosphere behind the corotation radius (i.e. $r_{\rm c}<r_{\rm m}$) which stops the accretion and so the PNS spin-up.
+If the fallback accretion rate of the disk is large enough, the inner part of the disk penetrates the light cylinder (i.e. $r_{\rm lc}>r_{\rm m}$) and opens up a part of the magnetic field lines.
+The PNS-fallback disk system enters the so-called propeller regime and the PNS angular momentum is transported towards the disk via the magnetic dipole torque.
+This mechanism is thought to extract the PNS angular momentum very efficiently; for instance \citet{beniamini2020} even predict magnetars spun down to rotation periods of $\sim\SI{e6}{s}$ after $\sim\SI{e3}{yr}$.
+For this reason, this scenario is often invoked to explain the ultra-long-period magnetars such as 1E 1613 \citep[e.g.][]{deluca2006,li2007,rea2016} or the recently observed GLEAM-X J162759.5-523504.3 \citep{ronchi2022}, which have respective rotation periods of $\sim\SI{2.4e4}{s}$ and $\sim\SI{1.1e3}{s}$.
 It would be interesting to include such a spin-down model in our magnetar formation scenario in order to obtain a prediction of the rotation period at later times.